 Craig M. Klugman, Ph.D. is a professor of bioethics and health humanities at in the Department of Health Sciences at DePaul University where he also co-directs the Bioethics & Society program.

 He is the executive producer of the award winning film Advance Directives and has developed programs for using art and improvisational theater to teach health students.
-He serves as chair of ethics for the Illinois Crisis Standards of Care Task Force and is co-founder of the Health Humanities Consortium.
+He is a voting member of the National Biosecurity Science Board, served as chair of ethics for the Illinois Crisis Standards of Care Task Force, and co-founded the Health Humanities Consortium.
 Klugman is the artist of the Graphic Bioethics comics series.

 Klugman earned his doctorate in Medical Humanities at the University of Texas Medical Branch where he wrote his dissertation on Exploring Experiences of Dying: An Analysis of Death Memoirs.
 He earned an MA in Biomedical Ethics (thesis: Prometheus Reborn: A Historical and Ethical Perspective on Cloning) and an MA in Medical Anthropology at Case Western Reserve University.
 Klugman earned his Bachelors of Art in Human Biology with honors at Stanford University.